 Martine J. Piccart, MD, PhD

-Professor of Oncology
+Honorary Professor of Oncology

 Université Libre de Bruxelles

-TRANSBIG and Jules Bordet Institute
+Institut Jules Bordet

 Member, BCRF Scientific Advisory Board

-She is co-founder and chair of the Breast International Group (BIG), uniting 55 academic research groups from around the world, running over 30 trials, and developing numerous research programs.
+She is co-founder and chair of the Breast International Group (BIG), uniting 57 academic research groups from around the world, running over 30 trials, and developing numerous research programs.
 AURORA, a study to better understand metastatic breast cancer, is the most ambitious of these.